-1. Customer can write a check if Customer has a checking or money market Account.
+1. Customer can write a check against a checking or money market Account.
 Bank is not required to honor any restrictive legend on checks Customer writes unless Bank has agreed to the restriction in writing signed by an officer of the Bank.
 Examples of restrictive legends are “must be presented within 90 days” or “not valid for more than $1,000.00.”

-2. Customer can use a withdrawal ticket if Customer has a savings Account.
-As a day-to-day practice, the Bank allows withdrawals from savings Accounts at any time without prior notice.
-Bank does reserve the right, however, to demand and receive at least seven (7) days prior written notice that a withdrawal is going to be made from any savings account, as provided for by federal law.
-If at any time Bank requires seven (7) days’ notice, Bank will have the right to return any unpaid checks for which notice has not been given and Bank will not incur any liability in so doing.
+2. Customer can use a withdrawal ticket if Customer has a savings, checking, or money market Account.
+As a day-to-day practice, the Bank allows withdrawals from savings and money market Accounts at any time without prior notice.
+Bank does reserve the right, however, to demand and receive at least seven (7) days prior written notice that a withdrawal is going to be made from any savings or money market account, as provided for by federal law.

 OVER THE COUNTER CHECK PRESENTMENT.